-I find empathy and sympathy are ways knowledge.
+Empathy and sympathy are ways of knowledge.
 I imagine myself in someone else’s place, I ask myself what I would do if I were them or what my motives would be if I were acting as they do, and I come to some understanding of them—and also of myself.

 Murray Bookchin seems to be saying that empathy and sympathy are not only ways of knowledge of other people, but of other living beings and, in a way, the whole universe.